 Weed watch: guide to identifying and removing weeds

-Additionally, weeds are master contortionists as they will grow in any space they can fit their way into!
+They are also master contortionists as they will grow in any space they can fit their way into!
 This is why it isn’t unusual to see them suddenly pop-up in the cracks between pavements and paths.

-To keep your business grounds and garden looking great all-year-round, phs Greenleaf have used their expertise to produce a handy guide to identifying, controlling and removing some of the most common weeds…
+To keep your business grounds and garden looking great all-year-round, phs Greenleaf have used their expertise to produce a handy guide to identifying, controlling and permanently removing some of the most common garden weeds, including:

 Japanese Knotweed is one of the most invasive weeds in the UK, having the ability to rapidly grow up to 10cm a day in warm weather.
 It can reach a total height of four metres and its roots can burrow up to 3 metres deep in the ground, invading and causing damage to rivers, pavements and buildings.
 One of the reasons Japanese Knotweed is so hard to control is because it was introduced to the UK in 1850 without the psyllids (insects) that keep its growth under control.

-What does it look like?
-Broad-leaved Dock can be identified by its typical height of around 1m, as well as its leaves and seedheads.
-Look out for the spiked seedheads where clusters of small reddish-brown flowers grow between June and October.
+Broad-leaved Dock can be identified by its typical height of around 1m, as well as its leaves and seed heads.
+Look out for the spiked seed heads where clusters of small reddish-brown flowers grow between June and October.
 Docks’ leaves are also a key feature.
 They are green, oval in shape, and large in size, growing up to 25cm long.

-How to remove it: Docks are best removed and controlled with chemical methods.
-A non-glyphosate weedkiller can be effective for treating established docks, and this should be applied from the middle of summer onwards.
-If you’re worried about damaging the surrounding grass or lawns, then choose a selective weedkiller instead.
+Docks are best removed and controlled with chemical methods.
+A non-glyphosate weed killer can be effective for treating established docks, and this should be applied from the middle of summer onwards.
+If you’re worried about damaging the surrounding grass or lawns, then choose a selective weed killer instead.

 Giant Hogweed is extremely harmful to both the environment and human health.
 As well as impacting the growth of native plants, the chemicals in the sap causes photosensitivity, or sensitivity to sunlight.
 This means that when the plant is touched